TextoCMR/TexTo.cm/README.md

-# RapidPro
+#TexTo

-RapidPro is a hosted service for visually building interactive messaging applications.
+a hosted service for visually building interactive messaging applications.
 To learn more, please visit the project site at http://rapidpro.github.io/rapidpro.

 ### Get Involved